 Early History of the Herung family

 This web page shows only a small excerpt of our Herung research.
-Another 197 words (14 lines of text) covering the years 1166, 1190, 1450, 1750, 1628, 1704, 1693, 1757, 1747 and 1757 are included under the topic Early Herung History in all our PDF Extended History products and printed products wherever possible.
+Another 197 words (14 lines of text) covering the years 1166, 1190, 1450, 1453, 1457, 1479, 1483, 1491, 1508, 1574, 1750, 1628, 1704, 1693, 1757, 1747, 1757, 1628, 1585, 1589, 1599, 1582, 1644, 1693, 1757 and 1693 are included under the topic Early Herung History in all our PDF Extended History products and printed products wherever possible.

 Herung Spelling Variations

 Herung has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Herung have been found, including Herring, Herrin, Hering and others.

 Early Notables of the Herung family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early Herung Notables in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) are included under the topic Early Herung Notables in all our PDF Extended History products and printed products wherever possible.